ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 ```
 [/example]

-Here is the JSON file that we used:
+Here is the JSON file used:

 ```json
 {